 Storing in the Freezer

-If you’re not planning to consume the German Chocolate Cake within a week’s time, you can always opt for the freezer.
+If you’re not planning to consume the German Chocolate Cake within a week’s time, you can always freeze the cake.
 The cake can be frozen as a whole, or you can store it in slices.
 Here’s how to do it.

 For a whole cake: